cherrydrum/buildabot/readme.md

 # Build-a-bot quickstart guide
-Welcome to the readme of Build-a-bot - Python module, desiged for creating chatbots with ease.
+Welcome to the readme of Build-a-bot - a Python module, designed for creating chatbots with ease.
 The design is similar to Flask: wrap your functions in decorators and see the magic happen.

 ## Step 1: Write .json state config file
 First of all, you should describe the states of your bot.
 It is written in JSON format, just like this: